 Digital wallets are getting more popular with the help of wearables

 If a customer is using Apple Pay, Android Pay, or another mobile application to pay for a purchase, then they are using a digital wallet.
-Although digital wallets have been available for a few years, they are beginning to gain more mainstream acceptance as customers become more comfortable with the technology, like smart watches, that give them quick and easy access to their digital wallets.
+Although digital wallets have been available for a few years, they are beginning to gain more mainstream acceptance as customers become more comfortable with the technology, like smartwatches, that gives them quick and easy access to their digital wallets.
 According to the 2018 Payment Trends report by Capgemini, mobile and wearable contactless payments are expected to reach $95 billion this year.
 Capgemini also noted the upcoming partnership between Mastercard and Visa to offer payment capabilities in fitness trackers will drive an increase in contactless payments.
 Luckily, if your business has terminals that can accept NFC or Tap and Pay technology, then you’ll already be able to offer a payment option to customers looking to use wearables or digital wallets to make a purchase.

 Online shoppers are using credit cards